kevinatrix15/personal-dev/interviews/shield/README.md

 * The second and third rows are, respectively, the number of columns and rows.
 * The remainder of the file contains a table of values representing the state of each cell in the configuration space.
 For reference, 0 represents free space accessible to the robot, 1 represents obstacles, and 2 represents padding added around each object and the boundaries to account for the robot's radius.

+#### solution-path.txt-
+This file contains the solution path for the robot, moving from the start position to the goal.
+It is composed of two columns, with the first representing the x-index and the second the y-index.

 ## Visualization
 To avoid introducing additional dependencies to the project, visualization is achieved by running a simple python script which wraps the `save-bb8` executable.
 The script is found at the top level in `run-save-bb8.py`.
 It may be executed with the same command line arguments as `save-bb8` described above, as follows:
 ```